jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 ```
 Profile written by Paul Stacey
 ```

-- demonstrate the commercial value of open government data and how open-data poli- cies affect this;
+• demonstrate the commercial value of open government data and how open-data poli- cies affect this;

-- develop the economic benefits case and business models for open data;
+• develop the economic benefits case and business models for open data;

-- help UK businesses use open data; and
+• help UK businesses use open data; and

-- show how open data can improve public services.^1
+• show how open data can improve public services.[^1]

 ODI is very explicit about how it wants to make _open_ business models, and defining what this means.
-Jeni Tennison, ODI’s techni- cal director, puts it this way: “There is a whole ecosystem of _open_ —open-source software, open government, open-access research— and a whole ecosystem of _data_.
-ODI’s work cuts across both, with an emphasis on where they overlap—with _open data_ .”
+Jeni Tennison, ODI’s techni- cal director, puts it this way: “There is a whole ecosystem of _open_—open-source software, open government, open-access research— and a whole ecosystem of _data_.
+ODI’s work cuts across both, with an emphasis on where they overlap—with _open data_.”
 ODI’s particu- lar focus is to show open data’s potential for revenue.
 As an independent nonprofit, ODI secured